 Ash trees have:

-• Colorado State University recently developed an app to help you identify Ash trees, and therefore identify whether a tree is susceptible to the Emerald Ash Borer.
+Colorado State University recently developed an app to help you identify Ash trees, and therefore identify whether a tree is susceptible to the Emerald Ash Borer.
 Download this amazing app today!
+Never transport firewood from ash trees, as this has been responsible for the rapid spread of the insect.

 The City of Philadelphia’s Emerald Ash Borer Management Plan was developed in 2012, well before the Emerald Ash Borer was found in Philadelphia County.
 When the Emerald Ash Borer was identified in Pennsylvania, Philadelphia Parks & Recreation’s Urban Forestry and Ecosystem Management division knew it was only a matter of time before it spread to Philadelphia.